udaan-iitt/editions/2023_Spring/resume-article.md

 ### Putting yourself in the shoes of the recruiter.

-“Morals maketh man, resume giveth jobs” -- from someone who says, and I quote, “Don’t quote me”
+“Morals maketh man, resumé giveth jobs” -- from someone who says, and I quote, “Don’t quote me”

-Once a job/internship opening is published, recruiters receive thousands upon thousands of resumes everyday.
-First thing to keep in mind now, is that the recruiter will not be reading every resume completely, and instead, will be barely skimming through them.
-They are going to be spending less than a minute to go through every resume.
-Hence, you need to tailor the resume to look well formatted and highlighted at all the right places.
+Once a job/internship opening is published, recruiters receive thousands upon thousands of resumés everyday.
+First thing to keep in mind now, is that the recruiter will not be reading every resumé completely, and instead, will be barely skimming through them.
+They are going to be spending less than a minute to go through every resumé.
+Hence, you need to tailor the resumé to look well formatted and highlighted at all the right places.
 Secondly, the goal of the recruiter is to find the perfect employee-job fit, not just everything about you there is to know.
 To stand out from the crowd, you need to make your recruiter’s life easy and present your main competencies relevant to the job in the best possible manner.

 - - -